FORMULATING A PLAN FOR THE WIRING OF YOUR

 Thanks for visiting and putting up with my opinion.

-Need any help with your wiring problems just e-mail me.
+Need any help with your wiring problems just call or e-mail me.
 Any and all comments are welcome.
-If you feel something should be added please let me know.

 Al@AutoReWire.com